newjersey/navigator.business.nj.gov/content/src/licenses/pharmacy.md

 - Registration code from your renewal notice (sent to you in the mail at least two weeks prior to your expiration date)
 - Current mailing address
 - Current business address
-- Pay the associated fees
+- Applicable fees paid

-:::callout{ showHeader="true" headerText="" showIcon="true" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- A renewed pharmacy permit valid for one year.
-It will be mailed to your business mailing address on file
+A renewed pharmacy permit valid for one year.
+It will be mailed to your business mailing address on file.

 :::